A Perspective on Time towards Wireless 6G: The Context for Defining Timing Measures

-Depending on the actors and the communication parties involved, we can have the following first-order classification: \begin{itemize} \item \emph{Human--Human:} In scenarios where humans communicate and interact with other humans, the timing and reaction time limits depend on the characteristics and the limitations of human senses, as well as on our capabilities in terms of sensory perception, cognition, etc. For instance, a typical human eye responds to wavelengths between $380$ and $780$~nm in the visible spectrum.
-The timing limits also depend on the physical and neural transmission and processing times.
+Depending on the actors and the communication parties involved, we can have the following first-order classification: \begin{itemize} \item \emph{Human--Human:} In scenarios where humans communicate and interact with other humans, the timing and reaction time limits depend on the characteristics and the limitations of human senses, as well as on humans capabilities in terms of sensory perception, cognition, and physical and neural transmission and processing times.
 For example, the neural processing time differs between the senses, and it is typically slower for visual stimuli than for auditory ones; approximately $50$~ms and $10$~ms, respectively.
-For touch, the brain may have to take into account where the stimulation originated e.g., toes, nose, etc., as traveling time to the brain is not the same.
+For touch, the brain may have to take into account where the stimulation originated, e.g., toes, nose, etc., as traveling time to the brain is not the same.
 Our brain can only process an image if our eye sees it for at least $13$~ms \cite{boccolini2019ghost}, which corresponds to about $75$~\gls{fps}, and receiving a stream of data faster than this will only underscore the limits of our perception.
-Providing exact values on this matter goes beyond the scope of this paper and is an on-going research topic.
+Accordingly, the definition of \emph{real-time} for human communications has a hard limit given by perception: after video communications reach the perception threshold and achieve a reliable $10$~ms latency at 75~\gls{fps}, any further improvement in the communication system will not provide any benefits to the user in terms of \gls{qoe}.
+Providing exact values on this matter goes beyond the scope of this paper and is an ongoing research topic.
 Nevertheless, an intriguing and surprising aspect is that despite naturally occurring time lags and asynchronous arrivals of auditory and visual information, humans perceive inter-sensory synchronicity for most multi-sensory events in the external world, and not only for those within the so-called ``horizon of simultaneity'', i.e., a distance of approximately $10$ to $15$~m from the observer~\cite{Poppel88}. \item \emph{Human--Machine:} This scenario entails communication and interaction between humans and machines.
 Machines are expected to be ``faster'' than humans, which will then define the timing requirements, as the human perceptual system is the bottleneck of the system.
 An interesting aspect here is how time is perceived by humans when they are interacting with a machine.
 Various studies on human-machine interaction, starting from R. B. Miller's seminal work in 1968~\cite{miller1968response}, have shown that the average human reaction time is on the order of $250$~ms. Moreover, humans perceive a response time of $100$~ms as instantaneous, whereas uninterrupted flow\footnote{The definition of the term ``flow'' corresponds to \emph{``a state of concentration so focused that it amounts to absolute absorption in an activity''} \cite{Flow_book}.
 When we experience flow, we lose track of time, and time feels accelerated.} is experienced with a $1$~s response time. \item \emph{Machine--Machine:} In this setting of increasing importance, machines are interacting with each other without the possibility of human intervention, and \gls{m2m} traffic is becoming an important class in mobile networks.
 As such, the timing requirements will exclusively be dictated by the limits of the specific machines.
 The absolute performance limits of machines are not fully known or understood, but machines are in general subject to the theoretical limits described by computational complexity theory and the laws of physics. \end{itemize}